-During 2016, sales and use tax receipts increased by 3.38% as compared to 5.19% in 2015.
-Economic forecasts and reports indicate continuing low Federal Reserve Bank interest rates, possibly well into 2017 and beyond.
-As allowed by statute, all 2016 election costs will be recovered from 2017 Tier funding distributions.
-Subsequently, the entity's only other source to supplement operating costs is interest earnings from investments based on short-term balances waiting to be distributed to recipient organizations.
-All of these factors were considered in preparing, adopting, and amending the District's conservative budget for 2017.
+During 2017, sales and use tax receipts increased by 5.73%, as compared to 3.38% in 2016.
+Economic forecasts and reports indicate slowly rising interest rates and continued positive net migration into Colorado, increasing sales and use tax as our communities grow.

+As allowed by statute, all 2016 election costs were recovered by the general fund from 2017 revenue and distributions.
+Subsequently, other than the 1.5% statutory administrative percentage, the entity's only other potential supplemental revenue source to support operating costs is earnings from investments based on short-term balances waiting to be distributed to recipient organizations.
+All of these factors were considered in preparing and adopting the District's conservative budget for 2018.